The testicles and ovaries produce testosterone. Producing too little or too much testosterone can affect your physical

-Moderately elevated testosterone levels in men tend to produce few noticeable symptoms.
+Moderately elevated testosterone levels in men may produce few noticeable symptoms.
 Boys with higher levels of testosterone may begin puberty earlier.
-Women with higher than normal testosterone may develop masculine features.
+Women with high testosterone may develop masculine features.

 High testosterone levels may also occur in less serious conditions.
 For example, congenital adrenal hyperplasia, which can affect males and females, is a rare but natural cause for elevated testosterone production.

 You may be a candidate for testosterone replacement therapy if low T is interfering with your health and quality of life.
-Artificial testosterone can be administered orally, through injections, or with gels or patches on the skin.
+Artificial testosterone can be administered orally, through injections, or with gels or skin patches.